-Others make no mention of their tablet magazine at all, leaving us to assume they also give away those ads to print advertisers.
-Popular Science is one of the few exceptions, and they find advertisers are willing to pay extra for these enhanced ads, including web links, video, and 3D video.
-Bonnier Senior Consumer Marketing Director Bob Cohn says PopSci’s high-tech ads deliver a “good, steady revenue channel.”
+Others make no mention of their digital magazine at all, leaving us to assume they also give away those ads to print advertisers or don’t advertise once a user is logged in.
+In the past, Popular Science has been one of the few exceptions, and they find advertisers are willing to pay extra for these enhanced ads, including web links and video.
+They have said that PopSci’s high-tech ads deliver a “good, steady revenue channel.”

-In a whole different ballgame is the directory advertising model, where the publisher produces a framework and reference content, and the advertiser pays to post content, usually in the form of a listing, like the job board on MediaBistro.
+In a whole different ballgame of sponsorship advertising is the directory advertising model, where the publisher produces a framework and reference content, and the advertiser pays to post content, usually in the form of a listing, like the job board on MediaBistro.

 Website traffic needs to be a major focus for publishers who are selling listings to generate revenue.
 Advertisers who pay to be listed on websites do so to be part of a directory, in order to be found by prospective buyers, job seekers, or someone else of value.